-In cases where long term Natural Gas sales contracts are necessary to finance the project that is the object of the Development and Production Plan, the Government will evaluate and report if it waives Article 12.1 with respect to whether the reserves are sufficient to obtain this financing, The Contractor will have no obligation to carry out the Natural Gas Development or Production Operations if this waiver is not conceded.
+In cases where long term Natural Gas sales contracts are necessary to finance the project that is the object of the Development and Production Plan, the government will evaluate and report whether it waives Article 12.1.
+The Contractor will have no obligation to carry out the Natural Gas Development and Production Operations if this waiver is not conceded.